-Each fall, our Seniors join seniors from several other Waldorf schools across the country to study zoology on Hermit Island, Maine.
-This year, we will join approximately 100 Waldorf school seniors from eight schools from Sunday, September 14, to Friday, September 19.
-We will leave school at 8 a.m. and return to school at the end of the trip around 8 p.m.
+PO Box 905 Great Barrington MA 01230 Each fall, our Seniors join seniors from several other Waldorf schools across the country to study zoology on Hermit Island, Maine.
+This year we will join approximately 100 Waldorf school seniors from eight (or more) high schools from Sunday, September 15, to Friday, September 20.
+We will leave school at 8 a.m. on Sunday and return to school at the end of the trip on Friday evening.
 (We will call from the road with a more precise arrival time.)